vancluever/docker-denyusernshost/README.md

 Copy the `denyusernshost` binary to a place of your choice, ie:
 `/usr/local/sbin`.
 Use the service manager of your choice to manage the service.
-You can also use [systemd socket activation][4] to easily start the service on demand.

 Logs are streamed to standard error. `-debug` adds some extra debug messages to the log.